nats-io/nats-general/architecture/ARCHITECTURE.md

 ![TCP NATS Client/Server](images/simple1.jpg "Simple TCP NATS Client/Server")

-NATS clients send messages to the NATS server over TCP connections that are established by the NATS client libraries.
-Published messages are then delivered to clients based on subscriptions made to subjects.
+NATS clients send messages to the NATS server over TCP connections established by NATS client libraries.
+Published messages are delivered to clients based on subscriptions made to subjects.

 The NATS server supports [TLS](https://github.com/nats-io/gnatsd#tls) and [Authorization/Authentication](https://github.com/nats-io/gnatsd#securing-nats).

 ### Clustering

 Running a single NATS server introduces a SPOF.
-In order to provide high availability and scalability, NATS servers support full mesh clustering (each server is connected to all other servers in the cluster).
+In order to provide high availability and scalability, NATS servers support full mesh clustering.
+Each server is connected to all other servers in the cluster.
 There is a one-hop message routing maximum, ensuring messages will never loop througout a cluster.
 The servers communicate with each other using a [server-to-server clustering protocol](http://nats.io/documentation/internals/nats-server-protocol/) over a TCP connection.
 The protocol supports "discovery" to propogate topology information and changes in real-time with other members of the cluster and clients.
 Thus, servers can be dynamially added or removed from a cluster at runtime with zero downtime.
-Ideally, a client will have a few addresses of "seed" servers.
+Ideally, a client will have at least 2 addresses of "seed" servers.

 ![NATS Server Cluster](images/cluster.jpg "NATS Server Cluster")

 It is important to note that from a client perspective, a NATS cluster is considered one entity.
-An officially supported NATS client only requires the address of one server in the cluster to connect, but will then receive the complete cluster topology to be able to fail over to other servers in the cluster in the event of a crash or network partition.
+An officially supported NATS client only requires the address of one server in the cluster to connect, but will then receive the complete cluster topology.
+The client is able to fail over to other servers in the cluster in the event of a crash or network partition.

 More information about clustering can be found [here](https://github.com/nats-io/gnatsd#clustering).

 ### Subscriptions and routing

 When a NATS client creates a subscription, it registers interest for a subject in the server.
 Subjects are discussed in the [protocol conventions](http://nats.io/documentation/internals/nats-protocol/).
-The server then maps interest in this subject to the particular subscription on the client.
+The server maps interest in this subject to the particular subscription on the client.
 When the server receives a message, it inspects the subject, and routes the message to all subscriptions that have interest in the subject.

 ![NATS Server Routing](images/route1.jpg "NATS Server Routing Diagram")